December 4, 2014

 Saturated fats.
 The saturated fats found in red meat, milk and other dairy foods, and coconut and palm oils directly boost LDL.
 So one way to lower your LDL is to cut back on saturated fat.
 Try substituting extra-lean ground beef for regular; low-fat or skim milk for whole milk; olive oil or a vegetable-oil margarine for butter; baked fish or chicken for fried.

-For more ways to keep your heart healthy and conquer high cholesterol buy, What to do about High Cholesterol from Harvard Medical School.
+For more ways to keep your heart healthy and conquer high cholesterol, buy Managing Your Cholesterol from Harvard Medical School.